bikegirl/academic-kickstart/content/project/CIS-700-008/jurassic-university/index.md

 external_link: ""

 image:
-  caption: "You did it.
-You crazy son of bitch, you did it!!!"
+  caption: "\"You did it.
+You crazy son of bitch, you did it\"!!!"
   focal_point: Smart

 links: